YingjieQiao/networks_lab2_dev/README.md

 - Identify which routes in your application are _idempotent_, and provide proof to support your answer.
     - `PUT /course/{course_id}/{student_id}` is idempotent:
-    calling it once or several times successively has the same effect (that is no side effect).
+    calling it once or several times has the same effect.
     For example, calling `PUT /course/1/1` will make sure the `Student` with `student_id = 1` is under `Course` with `course_id = 1` and that `Course` with `course_id = 1`
     will have `Student` with `student_id = 1` in its `enrolled_student` - calling multiple times